PennLINC/thalamocortical_development/index.md

 <br>
 # CODE DOCUMENTATION

-The analytic and statistical workflow implemented in this research is described below with links to corresponding code on github provided.
-This workflow begins with creation of an atlas of human thalamocortical connections; preprocessing and reconstruction of PNC and HCPD diffusion MRI data; generation of individual-specific thalamocortical connections; quantification and harmonization of thalamocortical connectivity metrics; and examination of group-level and individual-level thalamocortical anatomy characteristics.
-The workflow continues with the fitting of generalized additive models to study relationships between thalamocortical connectivity, age, and the environment.
-Finally, the workflow includes analyses to characterize thalamocortical structural connectivity development and its influence on hierarchical cortical development and organization along the sensorimotor-association axis.
+The analytic and statistical workflow implemented in this research is described below; links to the corresponding code on github are provided.
+This workflow begins with creation of an atlas of human thalamocortical connections, preprocessing and reconstruction of PNC and HCPD diffusion MRI data, generation of individual-specific thalamocortical connections, quantification and harmonization of thalamocortical connectivity metrics, and examination of group-level and individual-level thalamocortical anatomy characteristics.
+The workflow continues with the fitting of generalized additive models to study relationships between thalamocortical connectivity, age, and the environment and ends with analyses aimed at characterizing thalamocortical structural connectivity development and its influence on hierarchical cortical development and organization along the sensorimotor-association axis.
 <br>

-### Creation of an Atlas of Human Thalamocortical Connections (HCP Young Adult)
+### Creation of an Atlas of Human Thalamocortical Connections (HCP-Young Adult)
 A novel thalamocortical structural connectivity tractography atlas was generated using a high quality diffusion template derived from HCPYA data (N = 1,065, multi-shell acquisition parameters: b-values = 1000, 2000, 3000, 90 directions per shell, 1.25mm isotropic voxels).
 This population-average template, downloaded from [here](https://brain.labsolver.org/hcp_template.html), is a 1.25 mm isotropic diffusion template in ICBM152 space generated with q-space diffeomorphic reconstruction (MNI-space version of generalized q-sampling imaging).

 The thalamocortical structural connectivity tractography atlas was generated in the following steps: